Becoming a Catholic

 How do I become a Catholic?

-First of all, talk to our Priests or to our RCIA coordinator about your desire, your background, and what has brought you to this point.
+First of all, talk to our Priest about your desire, your background, and what has brought you to this point.

 Then you may join our group of people who are enquiring into the Catholic faith.
 In this case you would journey with them over several months as you learn about the teachings, practices and values of Catholics.
 You will also begin to attend Mass on Sundays.